 Military equipment which has been exported from Sweden is, as a rule, associated with the end-use obligations which the purchaser is bound by, by signing an end-user certificate.
 In the event that a previous purchaser wishes to transfer such military equipment further, consent is required from the ISP, which can release the purchaser from its end-user obligations.
-Approval of such further transfer is conditional on it being possible for an end-user certificate from the new user to be shown.
-Table 27 shows the licences issued in 2020 for further transfer of equipment originally supplied from Sweden.
+A condition for approval of such further transfer is that an end-user certificate from the new user can be presented.
+Table 27 shows the licences issued in 2021 for further transfer of equipment originally supplied from Sweden.
 Note that further transfer within the country and further transfer back to Sweden also require a licence.

-Table 27 Approved further transfer of military equipment in 2020 broken down by country and type of equipment
+Table 27 Approved further transfer of military equipment in 2021 broken down by country and type of equipment